organic-penguin/OfficialMemorandumMaker/README.md

 * Formatting of the navigation bar on mobile devices

-* Generation of PDF's on mobile devices causes issues with the aspect ratio and stretches out the PDF
+* ~~Generation of PDF's on mobile devices causes issues with the aspect ratio and stretches out the PDF~~ 7 April 2020